How To (and How Not To) List Education on Your Resume

 The education section is tough.
 And truthfully, there aren’t unbendable laws on it.
 But to avoid this job seeker’s mistake (and others), here are a few bits of advice on how to best manage this piece of your resume:

-Don’t be Overly Cutesy (or Lie)
+Don’t Be Overly Cutesy (or Lie)

 Most of us have stuff in our past that we’d like to disguise on our resumes.
 If it happens that your Achilles heel falls in the education section, be strategic, of course, but not cheesy (see above) or dishonest.
 It probably won’t end well.
 If you feel your education section is a little light, load this section with continuing education and professional coursework.